mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 `helm repo update`{{execute}}

+### Finding different versions of the Jenkins Chart

 **Note: The `| less` option was added to most commands so you can scroll through the terminal.
 Exit that view mode by pressing `q`.**